 The Turbine Shaft Speed (TSS) sensor and Output Shaft Speed (OSS) sensor are Hall Effect inputs that are checked for rationality.
 The vehicle speed signal is provided from the ABS system (if present) to the PCM, or is derived from OSS.
 If the engine rpm is above the torque converter stall speed and engine load is high, it can be inferred that the vehicle must be moving.
 If there is insufficient output from the VSS sensor (if present), a malfunction is indicated (P0500).
-If there is insufficient output from the TSS sensor, a malfunction is indicated (P0720).
+If there is insufficient output from the TSS sensor, a malfunction is indicated (P0715).
+If there is insufficient output from the OSS sensor, a malfunction is indicated (P0720).